deckhouse/sds-node-configurator/docs/README.md

 - Automatic discovery of block devices and creation/update/deletion of corresponding [BlockDevice resources](./cr.html#blockdevice).

-  > Warning: manual creation and modification of `BlockDevice` resource is prohibited.
+  > **Warning**.
+Manual creation and modification of BlockDevice resource is prohibited.

 - Automatic discovery of LVM Volume Groups with LVM tag `storage.deckhouse.io/enabled=true` and thin pools on them on nodes, as well as management of corresponding [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources.
 The module automatically creates an [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource if it doesn't exist yet for the discovered LVM Volume Group.

 - Scanning LVM Physical Volumes on nodes that are part of managed LVM Volume Groups.
 When underlying block devices are expanded, corresponding LVM Physical Volumes are automatically increased (performs `pvresize`).

-  > Warning: reducing block device sizes is not supported.
+  > **Warning**.
+Reducing block device sizes is not supported.

 - Creation/expansion/deletion of LVM Volume Groups on the node according to [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource settings.
-[Usage examples](./resources.html#working-with-lvmvolumegroup-resources)
+To see examples, refer to [Working with LVMVolumeGroup resources](./resources.html#working-with-lvmvolumegroup-resources).

 ## Documentation